East Farm Holiday Cottage

 Cottage | 2 bedrooms | sleeps 3

-East Farm Holiday Cottage, which sleeps 3, is a very comfortable annexe to the owners' stone-built farmhouse, in a quiet position on the hillside, less than a mile from the charming village of Middleton-in-Teesdale with its shops, pubs and cafes.
+East Farm Holiday Cottage, which sleeps 3, offers 4 star accommodation and is part of the Quality in Tourism Walkers Welcome scheme.
+It is a very comfortable annexe to the owners' stone-built farmhouse, in a quiet position on the hillside, less than a mile from the charming village of Middleton-in-Teesdale with its shops, pubs and cafes.
 Set in the stunning Durham Dales, it offers superb panoramic views south and south west across the Tees Valley, along which both the Pennine Way and the Teesdale Way pass.

 The cottage provides an ideal country retreat for those wishing to get away from it all and enjoy the sights and sounds of the countryside in a beautiful peaceful setting.
 Upper Teesdale has been part of a designated Area of Outstanding Natural Beauty for over 25 years and an European Geopark for ten years.
 As such, it offers a wonderful base for those interested in wildlife, geology or wild flowers, as well as for walkers and cyclists.

 For walkers the footpaths start at the cottage door and allow you to explore the nearby woods, moors and the Tees Valley, including nearby High Force.
 The cottage is pet friendly and up to two well-behaved dogs are welcome, provided that they are kept under strict contrrol.

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|